dig-team/amie/README.md

 2. Import and compile the project
  * It is usually done by executing the following command in the amie directory: `$ mvn install`
  * IDEs such as Eclipse offer the option to create a project from an existing Maven project.
 The IDE will call Maven to compile the code.
-3. Maven will generate an executable jar named amie3.jar in a new "bin/" directory.
+3. Maven will generate an executable jar named amie3.5.jar in a new "bin/" directory.
 This executable accepts RDF files in TSV format [like this one](http://resources.mpi-inf.mpg.de/yago-naga/amie/data/yago2_sample/yago2core.10kseedsSample.compressed.notypes.tsv) as input, but also other format described below.
 To run it, just write in your comand line:

 ### Reproducing our experiments (AMIE 3)

 Our [2020 ESWC publication](https://luisgalarraga.de/docs/amie3.pdf) introduced a handful of algorithmic optimizations that gave birth to [AMIE3](https://github.com/dig-team/amie/tree/v3.0).
 Besides an extensive code refactoring, the lastest version of AMIE includes novel features, optimizations, and several bug fixes.
-You may therefore not obtain the exact same runtime results as AMIE3.
+You might therefore not obtain the exact same runtime results as AMIE3.

 If you want nevertheless reproduce the experiments published in 2020, you can find the executables used for the experiments in the milestone directory or in the "releases" github tab.
 Option names and default options are subject to change compared these milestones.
 To reproduce experiments, use by default: